Globant (NYSE:GLOB) Updates FY 2022 Earnings Guidance

 Globant (NYSE:GLOB – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $5.03- for the period, compared to the consensus estimate of $4.99.
+The company provided earnings per share guidance of $5.03- for the period, compared to the consensus earnings per share estimate of $4.99.
 The company issued revenue guidance of $1.77B-, compared to the consensus revenue estimate of $1.77 billion.
-Globant also updated its FY22 guidance to $5.03 EPS.
+Globant also updated its Q3 2022 guidance to $1.24- EPS.

-Globant (NYSE:GLOB – Get Rating) last posted its quarterly earnings data on Thursday, August 18th.
-The information technology services provider reported $1.22 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.20 by $0.02.
+Globant (NYSE:GLOB – Get Rating) last issued its quarterly earnings results on Thursday, August 18th.
+The information technology services provider reported $1.22 earnings per share for the quarter, beating the consensus estimate of $1.20 by $0.02.
+Globant had a net margin of 8.26% and a return on equity of 11.53%.
 The business had revenue of $429.30 million for the quarter, compared to the consensus estimate of $426.22 million.
-Globant had a net margin of 7.77% and a return on equity of 10.98%.
-The company’s revenue was up 40.6% compared to the same quarter last year.
-During the same period last year, the firm posted $0.71 earnings per share.
-Research analysts forecast that Globant will post 3.87 earnings per share for the current fiscal year.
+During the same quarter in the previous year, the firm earned $0.71 earnings per share.
+The company’s revenue for the quarter was up 40.6% on a year-over-year basis.
+On average, sell-side analysts expect that Globant will post 4 EPS for the current fiscal year.

 Analysts Set New Price Targets

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Invesco Ltd. grew its holdings in Globant by 5.5% during the 1st quarter.
-Invesco Ltd. now owns 1,232,195 shares of the information technology services provider’s stock worth $322,920,000 after acquiring an additional 64,161 shares in the last quarter.
-Price T Rowe Associates Inc. MD increased its holdings in Globant by 16.5% in the second quarter.
-Price T Rowe Associates Inc. MD now owns 1,067,477 shares of the information technology services provider’s stock valued at $185,741,000 after buying an additional 150,994 shares during the last quarter.
-Capital International Investors raised its stake in Globant by 0.6% during the first quarter.
-Capital International Investors now owns 822,632 shares of the information technology services provider’s stock valued at $215,587,000 after buying an additional 4,561 shares in the last quarter.
-State Street Corp lifted its holdings in Globant by 3.3% during the 2nd quarter.
-State Street Corp now owns 459,175 shares of the information technology services provider’s stock worth $79,896,000 after buying an additional 14,595 shares during the last quarter.
-Finally, Vanguard Group Inc. grew its position in shares of Globant by 86.9% in the 1st quarter.
-Vanguard Group Inc. now owns 141,141 shares of the information technology services provider’s stock worth $36,988,000 after acquiring an additional 65,635 shares in the last quarter.
-88.21% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently made changes to their positions in GLOB.
+Captrust Financial Advisors grew its holdings in Globant by 38.8% during the 2nd quarter.
+Captrust Financial Advisors now owns 4,076 shares of the information technology services provider’s stock worth $709,000 after acquiring an additional 1,139 shares in the last quarter.
+Legal & General Group Plc grew its holdings in Globant by 1.0% during the 2nd quarter.
+Legal & General Group Plc now owns 25,458 shares of the information technology services provider’s stock worth $4,430,000 after acquiring an additional 255 shares in the last quarter.
+ExodusPoint Capital Management LP grew its holdings in Globant by 263.0% during the 2nd quarter.
+ExodusPoint Capital Management LP now owns 4,450 shares of the information technology services provider’s stock worth $774,000 after acquiring an additional 3,224 shares in the last quarter.
+Goldman Sachs Group Inc. grew its holdings in Globant by 6.8% during the 2nd quarter.
+Goldman Sachs Group Inc. now owns 50,610 shares of the information technology services provider’s stock worth $8,806,000 after acquiring an additional 3,234 shares in the last quarter.
+Finally, First Republic Investment Management Inc. grew its holdings in Globant by 32.8% during the 2nd quarter.
+First Republic Investment Management Inc. now owns 8,743 shares of the information technology services provider’s stock worth $1,521,000 after acquiring an additional 2,159 shares in the last quarter.
+88.21% of the stock is currently owned by institutional investors.

 Globant SA operates as a technology services company worldwide.
 It offers e-commerce, new distribution capabilities, augmented revenue management, hyper connected operation, and conversational user experience services through reinvention studios; digital lending, commercial effectiveness, finance, sustainability, regulation analytic, transformation and post-merger integration, and payment and open banking services; and game and graphic engineering, UI and UX design, game as a service, DevOps, and online services, as well as high tech tools.